-- costs associated with regulatory filings; - patent license fees; - cost of laboratory supplies and acquiring, developing, and manufacturing preclinical prototypes; and - MSA Fee allocated to research and development.
+- costs associated with submission of regulatory filings; - cost of laboratory supplies and acquiring, developing, and manufacturing preclinical prototypes; and - the portion of the MSA Fee allocated to research and development.

 We plan to incur research and development expenses for the foreseeable future as we continue the development of our existing products as well as new innovations.
 Our research and development activities, including our clinical trials, are focused principally on facilitating insurer reimbursement, encouraging physician adoption and developing product improvements or extending the utility of the lead products in our pipeline, including EsoCheck and EsoGuard.